julianlires/svg-scout/README.md

 - Update README
 - Update extension description

+### 0.0.4 - Add Search bar
+- Add a search bar for filtering SVGs

 ## Contributing

 Contributions are welcome!
 Feel free to submit pull requests or create issues on our GitHub repository.